SadNguyen2107/MTH1125_ReminderApp_version-1.0.1/README.md

 Step 4: Get your bearer token on the Troy Website (I'll make a video about how to get this token) Step 3: Remember to do the homeworks :)))))

-# Number of User: 2
+# Numbers of User: 2